open/close all folders

 - The Simeons in the Godzilla series were a race of apes from a planet that was coming close to being sucked into a black hole, deciding to relocate themselves to Earth and building Mechagodzilla to try and conquer the planet in Godzilla vs. Mechagodzilla and Terror of Mechagodzilla.

 - One variation is the Planet of the Apes franchise, in which the apes are exactly as brutish and nasty as humans.
 Also, they're not from space.

-- Star Wars gives us Chewbacca and his fellow Wookies, who are for the most part the most unambiguously noble critters in the galaxy.
-The Wampa from Hoth is a more traditionally monsterish version.
+- Wookiees in Star Wars are intelligent and heroic, but they're still among the biggest badasses in the galaxy.
+The Wampa from Hoth is a more traditionally monstrous version.

 - The Morlocks in the 2002 adaptation of The Time Machine were particularly ape-like.